Learn American English Idioms

 Many idioms in American English are difficult to understand without the guidance of a native speaker.

 In all, there are about 10,000 idioms in American English.
-Idiomatic expressions from around the world vary greatly and often have a common theme of cultural significance.
+Idiomatic expressions worldwide vary greatly and often have a common theme of cultural significance.

 What are American English Idioms?

 Idioms are phrases with two meanings.
-The first meaning is the explicit or “literal” meaning of the words, and the second, implicit meaning is usually figurative.
-For example, the phrase “the apple doesn’t fall far from the tree” can be understood as a reference to a parent’s influence on a child, or that they have a child resembling them in some way.
+The first meaning is the explicit or “literal” sense of the words, and the second, implicit meaning is usually figurative.
+For example, the phrase “the apple doesn’t fall far from the tree” can be understood as a reference to a parent’s influence on a child or that they have a child resembling them in some way.

-An idiom is a phrase or expression that has a meaning different than the literal meaning of its words.
-The word “kick the bucket” means to die, even though it literally means to knock over a bucket.
-“Pulling your leg” means teasing someone, even though it means extending one’s legs straight out and then lifting them off the floor.
-American English idioms are largely derived from British English idiomatic expressions, with some exceptions.
+An idiom is a phrase or expression with a meaning different than the literal meaning of its words. “kick the bucket” means to die, even though it means to knock over a bucket.
+“Pulling your leg” means teasing someone, even though it means extending one’s legs straight out and lifting them off the floor.
+American English idioms are primarily derived from British English idiomatic expressions, with some exceptions.

 An idiom is a group of words that have a meaning not easily deduced from the individual meanings of its component words.